Request a Proposal

 • Stabilizes insurance costs – Insurers look more favorably on Stratas with documented maintenance, which can help reduce premium spikes.

 • Builds resident confidence – Transparent scheduling shows owners that their Council is proactive and reliable.
+Pair this with best practices for condo board and owner communication to keep residents informed at every step.

 1) The Role of Strata Councils in Maintenance Planning